Filmfare Critics Award for Best Film – Telugu

-The Filmfare Critics Award for Best Film Telugu is given by the Filmfare Magazine as part of its annual Filmfare Awards South for South Indian films.
-It was decided on 58th Annual Filmfare Awards and started from 2010.
+The Filmfare Critics Award for Best Film – Telugu is given by the Filmfare magazine as part of its annual Filmfare Awards South for South Indian films.
+It was first awarded at the 58th Annual Filmfare Awards in 2010.
 It acknowledges an encourages the filmmakers of a direction department.
-From 2011 Critics Award for Best film Started but its irregularly.
-In 2022 Critics Award for Best film become regularly in all four languages.
+The award was given only once in 2011.
+Since 2022, it became regular in all the four languages.